 When you bought your home alarm system, you probably expected it to last forever.
 The infrastructure behind it doesn’t change much.
 So, it really makes sense to get several years out of the best home security systems.
 But technology keeps on changing.
-With new ways to streamline its mechanism, it’s crucial to keep up and think about strengthening your home defenses.
+With new ways to streamline its mechanism, it’s crucial to keep up and think about strengthening your home defences.
 This way, you can prevent sophisticated criminals from breaking into your property and disturbing your peace.

 Must Read: How to Have a Smart Home on a Budget